[

 Conclusion: Enterprise AI Governance Is Moving to the Infrastructure Layer

 Enterprise AI adoption has reached the point where model performance alone is not the deciding factor.
 Retention controls must be enforceable by configuration.
 Execution environments must support hardware-backed isolation where available.
 Attestation artifacts must provide verifiable evidence of runtime integrity.
-Routing, scaling, and observability must operate through a centralized control plane rather than being scattered across application code.
+Quota enforcement, scaling, and observability must operate through a centralized control plane rather than being scattered across application code.
 These requirements are driving enterprises toward confidential AI gateways that combine model flexibility with infrastructure-level governance.

 FAQ